 On the one hand, according to the BBC report, “the firms that invest say their capital helps to improve the lives of ordinary Burmese, ties the military into international systems of oversight, and consequently promotes openness and a respect for human rights.”
 On the other hand, in an authoritarian country like Burma, it is not unreasonable to think that the “money goes straight to the generals, who use it to buy weapons and widen their repression.”

-in Burma resembles one of the moral arguments in favor of free trade, sweatshops and all.
+in Burma resembles one of the moral problems with viagra arguments in favor of free trade, sweatshops and all.
 But even if this claim carries water, the second argument is true as well.
 Legitimate business done in almost any part of the world will see its cut taken in the form of taxes by the government and so, in effect, “supports” that government.
 We normally don’t complain (too much), but the Burmese junta happens to be an exceptionally vile regime.

 In the past I have written about the great harm that sanctions can inflict on the public.
-Does the good of punishing the military government with sanctions outweigh the good of providing jobs and income to ordinary Burmese through trade?
+Does the good of punishing the military government with sanctions outweigh viagra china the good of providing jobs and income to ordinary Burmese through trade?
 Unless we think that sanctions will weaken the Burmese junta to the point at which democratic revolution is possible, it’s a tough moral case to make.

 Photo by Flickr user informatique used under a Creative Commons Attribution license.